antonscheffer/as_sftp/usage.md

 # Login using a private key is partly supported, i.e. only using a DSA/DSS private key.
-As soon as I think that this package is used (lot of stars, lot of bug issues, lot of feature requests, lot of donations) I extend that with at least RSA private keys.
+As soon as I think that this package is used (lots of stars, lots of bug issues, lots of feature requests, lots of donations) I will extend that with at least RSA private keys.